 Like many Asian cultures, Japanese children are generally given an Embarrassing First Name to not attract evil spirits, and then are expected to give themselves a "grownup" name by their first Rite of Passage... but many will also change their names to mark a turning point in their lives or in hopes of changing their fortunes.
 This doesn't include the many, many titles (granted or self-appointed) they may also gain in the course of their lives.

 This, of course, doesn't apply to modern day Japan, as nobody believes in these evil spirits regarding names any more.

 Chinese, Korean, Vietnamese, and Japanese rulers had multiple "titles" in addition to names (of which there were several already, as noted above—actual names, boyhood names, style names etc).
-So, the Kangxi emperor of China (17th-18th century) may be known by his rein/era name "Kangxi," his posthumous name, which is very long and rarely used, or his temple name, "Shengzu." (but rarely his actual "names"—nobody dared call an emperor by his name.)
+So, the Kangxi emperor of China (17th-18th century) may be known by his reign/era name "Kangxi," his posthumous name, which is very long, complicated, and rarely used, or his temple name, "Shengzu," among others. (but rarely any of his actual "names"—nobody dared call an emperor by his name.)

 The Treaty of Westphalia uses up a signifigant portion of the first paragraph giving the full name of two leaders of the conflict and their two representatives.
 Look at that mess and realize it's mostly just saying, "X and Y were fighting, and it caused a lot of problems.
 A and B came to this conference for peace.
 Attached is the treaty."

 Some users◊ on share programs use multiple "tags" to be more recognized and have priority in some downloads.